 The University will assess your fee status as part of the application process.
 If you are uncertain about your fee status you may wish to seek advice from UKCISA before applying.

 Find out more about general additional costs that you may pay when studying at Kent.

 Search our scholarships finder for possible funding opportunities.
 You may find it helpful to look at both:

-In the Research Excellence Framework (REF) 2014, classics was ranked 2nd for research impact and in the top 20 for research intensity, research power, research quality and research output in the UK.
+In the Research Excellence Framework (REF) 2014, Classics at Kent was ranked 2nd for research impact and in the top 20 for research intensity, research power, research quality and research output in the UK.

-An impressive 97% of our research was judged to be of international quality and the School’s environment was judged to be conducive to supporting the development of world-leading research.
+An impressive 97% of our research was judged to be of international quality and our environment was judged to be conducive to supporting the development of world-leading research.